dmidlo/histdata.com-tools/docs/broker-delivery-fingerprint-contracts.md

 manifest ID, fit-config ID, event/quote counts, clock findings, UTC support, and logical event-content SHA-256.

+Unreleased v3 additionally requires independently replayed, measured [host-health evidence](broker-host-health.md) meeting its declared SLOs.
+Missing, degraded or insufficient evidence refuses a new fit; historical V1 inspection is still available.
+Successful fitting writes a separate immutable health qualification under the explicit capture root, so that root must be writable.
+The proof links the unchanged V1 fingerprint bytes to the complete native capture, audit and health-policy inventory.
+Pure numerical comparison is not health certification, and deserializing a proof does not reauthorize material use.

 Every fitted profile also retains `BrokerDeliveryCaptureEvidenceV1` per input
 session: manifest and eligibility IDs, logical content hash, a digest over the ordered partition IDs and artifact hashes, partition/event counts, and wall-time